 Why This Matters

-Climate change isn't just one phenomenon—it's a cascade of interconnected impacts that demonstrate how Earth's systems respond to energy imbalances.
-You're being tested on your ability to trace these connections: how rising atmospheric CO2CO_2 leads to ocean acidification, how melting ice triggers feedback loops, and how shifting precipitation patterns ripple through human systems like agriculture and migration.
+Climate change isn't just one phenomenon.
+It's a cascade of interconnected impacts that show how Earth's systems respond to energy imbalances.
+In climatology, you need to trace these connections: how rising atmospheric CO2โ leads to ocean acidification, how melting ice triggers feedback loops, and how shifting precipitation patterns ripple through human systems like agriculture and migration.
 Understanding these linkages is the difference between memorizing a list and actually thinking like a climatologist.

 The impacts below illustrate core climatology principles: positive feedback mechanisms, thermal expansion, albedo effects, carbon cycle disruptions, and human-environment interactions.
 Exam questions will ask you to explain why these changes occur and how they connect to each other.
-Don't just memorize that glaciers are melting—know that it demonstrates both direct temperature forcing and ice-albedo feedback.
+Don't just memorize that glaciers are melting.
+Know that glacier retreat demonstrates both direct temperature forcing and ice-albedo feedback.
 That conceptual understanding is what earns you points.

 Atmospheric and Temperature Forcing